BiscuitOS/HardStack/bus/MDIO/README.md

 # Usage of MDIO

-MDIO is utilized on Uboot, kernel, and userspace, details see:
+MDIO is utilized on Uboot, kernel, userspace, and Ariduino.
+Details see:

 * Usage on uboot: uboot/README.md

 * Usage on kernel: kernel/README.md

 * Usage on userspace: user/README.md

+* Usage on Arduino: arduino/README.md

 ## Reference